 Churchill War Rooms

-The Churchill War Rooms were installed during World War Two when Churchill went underground as the Blitz started in London.
+The Churchill War Rooms were installed during World War II when Churchill went underground, and London was bombarded in the blitz.
 Although he didn’t like it down there, he, his wife and staff lived and worked underground, trying to work out an Allied victory.

 With cabinet rooms, a kitchen, bedrooms and communication rooms, this area kept the country running.

-An extensive museum on Churchill’s life is in the middle of the war rooms.
-There are films during his war years when he was young and his political times.
+In the middle of the war rooms, there is an extensive museum on Churchill’s life.
+There are films from his war years when he was young and his political times.
 This is a great insight into his life, and I’ve certainly learnt more about this man than I ever knew before today.

 Once again, you have an audio commentary full of plenty of tales bringing this place to life.